chengsun/ep/docs/Diary.md

   experiment can be found under `experiments/verletrag.html`.
   ![Verlet integration on a ragdoll](https://raw.github.com/chengsun/ep/master/docs/images/300613_verletrag.jpg)
 * Started writing May & June end-of-month review.

+**Sources used**:

+* Graphics Gems
+  Andrew Glassner
+    * This is quite an old book, but still relatively useful, and well regarded in computer graphics circles.
+It is often referred to, and in this case I found this algorithm referenced in a Stack Overflow answer.
+    * Glassner gives how to find intersections in 3D space.
+I wanted to find intersections in 2D space, but I found it quite easy to specialise the algorithm for this purpose.

 23/7/13 *(4 hours)*
 -------